Friendly's

 Enfield sits in Hartford County, in the northern section of the Connecticut River Valley, close to the Massachusetts border.
 The town's dining infrastructure reflects its suburban, mid-market character: chain restaurants, local diners, and casual American options form the backbone of available choices.
 Within that context, Friendly's on Elm Street occupies the family-dining tier rather than the fast-food tier, a distinction that matters to the households it serves.
 The sit-down format, with table service and a full menu, positions it differently from counter-service alternatives, even if the price differential between the two is modest.

-For readers exploring the full range of what Connecticut's dining scene offers, our full Enfield restaurants guide maps the options across categories and price points.
-Those interested in the farm-to-table sourcing models that represent the other end of the American dining conversation will find useful reference points at places like Emeril's in New Orleans, Providence in Los Angeles, Frasca Food and Wine in Boulder, ITAMAE in Miami, The Inn at Little Washington, and Atelier Moessmer Norbert Niederkofler in Brunico, each of which treats ingredient origin as a central editorial and culinary commitment.
+For readers exploring the full range of what Connecticut's dining scene offers, the local landscape spans options across categories and price points.
+Those interested in farm-to-table sourcing models will find a very different approach at restaurants that treat ingredient origin as a central culinary commitment.

 Planning a Visit